 Not the best fit for wide feet

-Constructed from durable and robust leather which is ideal for the many different weather conditions and environments which these high performing hiking boots will encounter.Read more
+Constructed from durable and robust leather which is ideal for the many different weather conditions and environments that these high performing hiking boots will encounter.Read more

-Two weeks of testing showed these winter hiking boots to be well up to standard, looked for negatives in the boot but can't find anything of significance.
-Walking in these Columbia newton ridge plus 2 boots on different surfaces, the performance remains very good.
+Two weeks of testing showed these winter hiking boots to be well up to standard.
+Walking in these boots on different surfaces, the performance remains very good.

-The big test came while hiking and stepping into an ankle-deep puddle of very cold water, the boot kept the water out.
-We are definitely sure that these hiking boots will be a perfect addition to your hiking footwear, as its materials are waterproofed.
+We are definitely sure that these hiking boots will be a perfect addition to your hiking footwear, as their materials are waterproofed.

-For breaking in the boots they do need a few days but no over the top discomfort or blisters while going through the breaking in process.
+For breaking in the boots they do need a few days but no over-the-top discomfort or blisters while going through the breaking in process.
 After a few days, they will fit perfectly.
-But, just in case don't forget to try out the boots before you buy some.
-That way you will be sure that you got yourself a nice, comfortable pair of hiking boots.

 The sole is soft and durable, on really rough surfaces the feeling has been nice and smooth, used on snow the boots give a good level of stability.